Skip to content

 1. Open the inventory grid in the web app

-2. Apply filters to narrow down the products you want to count
+2. Apply filters to narrow down what you want to count — for example:

 3. Click Create Tasks in the toolbar and choose the counting task type

-4. The task is created with the filtered products and their expected quantities
+4. The task is created with the filtered products and their expected quantities.
+Large selections are automatically split into multiple tasks so they stay manageable.

 If your store uses Zippedi shelf-scanning robots, counting tasks can be created automatically when the robot detects discrepancies between what’s on the shelf and what’s expected.
 This lets your team focus on verifying and resolving issues rather than finding them.